raamcosta/compose-destinations-docs/docusaurus/docs/defining-navgraphs.md

 You can also manually define navigation graphs by instantiating `NavGraphSpec`s which, as shown above, is just a normal interface.
 If your app is multi module, you'll likely have to do it, so that you can gather all destinations / nav graphs from other modules into a single "top-level" navigation graph to pass to `DestinationsNavHost` call.
 If you do this, we recommend having a globally accessible object containing the nav graphs since they don't contain any state and you can easily pass them to the `DestinationNavHost` calls, check if certain `Destination` belongs to some graph, get the `Destination` corresponding to a `NavBackStackEntry`, etc.

 That said, you are free to organize them as you prefer.
 In a big app, it may be better to have multiple of these `NavGraph`s aggregator objects, for example.
-You can even instantiate this class just as you pass it to `DestinationsNavHost`!
+You can even instantiate this class just as you pass it to `DestinationsNavHost`.

 Also, it won't make sense for the library to be generating the `NavGraphs` object anymore.
 You should disable it adding this into your module's `build.gradle`: